Matthew Platkin: George Norcross indictment

 On June 17, 2024, Platkin unsealed a 13 count indictment against former Democratic National Committee member and South Jersey power broker George Norcross, along with 5 of Norcross' associates.
 Norcross has long been the subject of controversies and prior investigations by both federal and state officials, but no charges had ever been filed.
 Despite being a Democrat, Norcross had been known for his close relationship with Republican former Governor Chris Christie.
 In the 2000s, Norcross had been secretly recorded saying: "In the end, the McGreeveys, the Corzines, they're all going to be with me.
 Not that they like me, but because they have no choice."

 In the indictment, Platkin alleged that Norcross created a criminal enterprise and charging him with 13 counts of racketeering, theft by extortion, financial facilitation of criminal activity, and official misconduct.
 Along with Norcross, his attorney William M. Tambussi, his brother Philip A. Norcross, Cooper University Hospital board member Sidney R. Brown, developer John J. O’Donnell, and former Mayor of Camden Dana Redd were indicted.
 The indictment surrounds the procurement of property rights and the usage of tax-credits in the Camden Waterfront, the commercial and entertainment district of Camden, New Jersey.

 Norcross attended the press conference announcing the indictment in person and attempted to follow Platkin's announcement with his own press conference in the lobby of Platkin's office.
 Once shut down by New Jersey State Police officers, Norcross held his impromptu press conference outside the building, claiming "I want[ed] to witness an extraordinary embarrassment and outrageous conduct from a government official who stands up there and tries to act like he’s holier than thou."
 Norcross then demanded Platkin try the case himself, along with calling the state Attorney General a "coward" and told him to "Buckle up."

 On February 26, 2025, the 13 count indictment was dismissed by New Jersey Superior Court Judge Peter E. Warshaw Jr. who wrote that the indictment “must be dismissed because its factual allegations do not constitute extortion or criminal coercion as a matter of law.”
 He concluded that there was no evidence of a racketeering conspiracy and that even if there were, the charges were brought too many years after the crimes alleged and were therefore “time-barred.”
 Platkin said that he planned to appeal the decision.
+On January 30, 2026, a three-judge appellate panel unanimously upheld the dismissal.
+The court found that the factual allegations did not legally support extortion or criminal coercion, ultimately collapsing the racketeering charges.
+On February 17, 2026, the state Attorney General’s Office announced it would not ask the state Supreme Court to revive the charges.

 Personal life

 Platkin and his wife, Sophia, live in Montclair with their son and daughter.
+During a press conference published by C-SPAN on December 22, 2025, it was disclosed by Attorneys General Rob Bonta and Dan Rayfield that Platkin's nickname is "The Mighty Platkin."